Paetheon/odin-recipes/README.md

 What the project goal?

-The project goal will help me get a deeper understanding of all the HTML i have thus learned so far.
-This by no means will show the full capability of HTML but rather, just to build my HTML chops.
+- To help portray my understanding of HTML thus far following Odin Project & to timestamp my progress for self-reflection + documentation.

 What did you learn & realize throughout this project?

+- Will be filled in after.